grub_menu

 Assuming it is dual boot with Windows and Linux Mint, this boots first by default, now we would like to start Windows instead without making a selection.

-To do this, load the grub file into the editor of your choice.
+To change Grub Boot Menu order, load the grub file into the editor of your choice.

 $ sudo nano /etc/default/grub